cemodpacks/cemodpacks.github.io/README.md

 # CE Modpacks
-## We Create Modpacks, But Not Just Any Modpacks
+## We Create Modpacks
--
+### But That's Not All...
-We Made A Fully Customizable Modpack, Called Overloadedcraft, So You Can Play A Customized Game Of Modded Minecraft On Any PC
+We've Even Made A Fully Customizable Modpack, Called Overloadedcraft, So You Can Play A Customized Game Of Modded Minecraft On Any PC
 ----------------------------
-### The Way It Works?...

-Using The Technologies of Our Custom Installer, You Can Select The Categories Of Mods You Want, And Even Add Extra Mods, The Installer Also Will Guide You Through
+- Using The Technologies of Our Custom Installer, You Can Select The Categories Of Mods You Want, And Even Add Extra Mods, The Installer Also Will Guide You Through
-For All Of Our Modpacks, The Installer Also Will Guide You Through The Installation Process
+- For All Of Our Modpacks, The Installer Also Will Guide You Through The Installation Process